jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 And now, time to calculate some normals!
 Smooth sailing so far.

 Woohoo!
 The issue I filed for `cargo-instruments` has been addressed!
 I can profile my code again!
 That makes _two_ crates improved or fixed because of my work here!

+# 10Feb2020

+Another day, another feature!
+I've had my coffee so let's get started.

+Ooph, yeah.
+My use of different types for points vs. vectors vs. other matrices is coming back to bite me.
+Might have to refactor that whole distinction away.
+Actually, wasn't _that_ bad once I remembered to use operators properly but this still involves more context-switching and variable type conversion than necessary.
+(Core problem here turned out to be an error in the Cucumber step definition anyway.)